Can't wake up in the winter

 I have always been a poor "getter-upper" in the mornings, but lately I haven't even awakened when the alarm goes off.
 I just sleep right through it and wake up at around noon.
 I have been missing classes regularly and it's very distressing!
 I haven't been going to bed any later (I go to sleep at around 2:30 or 3 AM and have since the beginning of school and I used to wake up at around ten for my class).
 I haven't been eating or exercising differently.
 Could this be a result of the shift in weather or in the clocks?
 Does it take time for the body to adjust to the new season?

-- Create a supportive personal sleep environment — dark, quiet, free of distractions, and not too warm.
+- Create a restful and supportive sleep environment.
+Ideal rooms for sleeping are dark, quiet, free of distractions, and not too warm.